Desmos Devices for Exams

 5. Upon being handed the device, there’s no need to clear/close Desmos; just turn it off by pressing and holding the power-button and volume-up-button simultaneously.
 This way Desmos will remain open but cleared when the phone is restarted.

-6. Note, the devices don’t stack well, so they should be laid into a box on their edge, stacked like records in a milk crate.
-When doing this, be sure to stack them with the power button pointed upward so the device doesn’t accidentally power on.
+6. Note the devices don’t stack well, so they should be laid into a box on their edge, stacked like records in a milk crate.
+When doing this, be sure to stack them with the power button pointed upward so no device accidentally powers back on.